taylorg8900/tavern_proj_2/doc/player/player.md

 		- Walking
 		- Running
 		- Jumping
-		- Climbing
+		- Ledge grabbing
-		- Big climbing (using the axe to go higher)
+		- Big ledge grabbing (using the axe to go higher)
-		- Slowing fall (falling but using the axe to slow, like grabbing the wall and going slower)
+		- Wall sliding (falling but using the axe to slow, like grabbing the wall and going slower)
-		- Hanging, coming to a deadstop
+		- Wall hanging
-		- Descending down ropes
+		- Rope descent
-		- Swinging from the grapples that are shot out by crossbow
+		- Grapple swinging
 	- Combat
 		- Shielding
 		- Shield bash